Dev / Migration Container

 4. Database Proxies (Port Forwarding)

-• Oracle: localhost:1553
+• Oracle PROD: localhost:1553

-5. Running Migration Scripts
+5. Running Migration Flows

 When using Prefect with git_clone, flow runs execute from a temporary cloned directory, not /app.
 For ad-hoc shell work, the image still includes the required repository tooling and dependencies.

-To run scripts using the Specify ORM:
+To run flows using the Specify ORM:

 # Example

-python scripts/test_setup.py
+python flows/test_infrastructure.py

 6. Remote Build (Kaniko on K8s)